open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus/README.md

 ### ScrapeEndpointPath

-Defines the path for the Prometheus scrape endpoint for either the http listener or the middleware registered by `UseOpenTelemetryPrometheusScrapingEndpoint`.
+Defines the path for the Prometheus scrape endpoint for either the HTTP listener or the middleware registered by `UseOpenTelemetryPrometheusScrapingEndpoint`.
 Default value: `"/metrics"`.

 ### ScrapeResponseCacheDurationMilliseconds